Updated: Jan 24

-Balsam Lake is not too far from Toronto making it an easy decisions for families with impatience car travellers.
+Balsam Lake is not too far from Toronto, making it an easy decision for families with impatient car travellers.
 This lake offers multiple campsites so when deciding on which campsite to visit, you will need to decide what you are interested in doing on your trip.
 Some campgrounds are better known for certain activities such as mountain biking, backcountry camping (which means no amenities) swimming, canoeing, portaging, etc. Deep breath!
-We've got this, keep reading!
+It's not as scary as it sounds, keep reading!

 Some campsites within a camp ground are called “No Radio” sites; this means that you can NOT play music from any kind of electronic or speaker.
 If you want to hear music at these sites, you will have to grab the guitar and have a sing along!

-If you are at a location with multiple campsite locations around a lake, chose a campsite on the east side of the lake, this way you will get a good view of the sunset over the water.
-Unless of course you are a sunrise person, in which case you will want a campsite on the west side of the lake.
+If you are at a location with multiple campsite locations around a lake, choose a campsite on the East side of the lake, this way you will get a good view of the sunset over the water.
+Unless of course you are a sunrise person, in which case you will want a campsite on the West side of the lake.
 East = Sunset, West = Sunrise, got it?
 Good!

 Some campsites are closer together than others.
-At Balsam Lake we stayed at the Maple campsite and it had some privacy between campsite by using trees, some campsites that require an electrical plug are closer together and have less privacy.
+At Balsam Lake we stayed at the Maple campsite and it had some privacy between campsites by using trees.
+Some campsites that require an electrical plug are closer together and have less privacy.

 Camping Supplies List: